algorand/algorand-sdk-testing/README.md

 and set `ALGOD_URL`, and either `ALGOD_BRANCH` or `ALGOD_SHA` appropriately.

 `indexer` and even the `sandbox` itself can be configured similarly through `.env`.

+By default, the test environment runs a dev mode network to instantaneously confirm transactions in each block.
+This drastically shortens testing times both locally and in CI.
+There are some tests that only work in dev mode (they have a @devmode tag), and these tests should not be run on a non-devmode network.